You find this for e.g. in our letters on the letterhead "Identnummer" or in the reservation confirmation.

 If a second residence is registered in addition to the primary residence, both apartments must be paid for.

-Registration or cancellation of broadcasting fees or further information: www.rundfunkbeitrag.de
+Registration or cancellation of broadcasting fees: www.rundfunkbeitrag.de

 How is the TV liscence fee paid for a WG?

 - One contribution is paid per shared flat.
 This means that an adult must be registered to pay the TV liscence fee of €17.50 for the shared flat.

 - If the rooms of the dormitory are constructed like a shared flat, with a lockable door separated from the hallway, then the flatmates can share the contribution.

 - If the dormitory rooms come from a generally accessible corridor (even with a shared bathroom or kitchen), then each student must pay € 17.50 per person.